-Of course you’d want your partner to take care of and support you if you’re depressed – that’s a reasonable expectation.
+Of course, you’d want your partner to take care of and support you if you’re depressed – that’s a reasonable expectation.

 However, he or she would no doubt want to know that, after a period of time at least, you’re actively working on your recovery.
 I know that can be difficult when you’re in the midst of depression.
 But, if you want your relationship to survive this difficult time, you can’t just rely on antidepressants (I would not ever suggest you do anyway) – or on your partner to fix everything.
 Hoping and wishing for better times isn’t going to do it either, I’m afraid!
 You and I know there’s so much more in you!
 And you can find plenty of help for overcoming depression in the pages of my website.

 Perhaps you’ve counted on the love and support of your partner, despite your addiction.
-Perhaps he or she wasn’t aware of the extent of your addiction.
+Perhaps he or she wasn’t aware of the severity of your addiction.
 You may have been able to hide it to some extent, so they’ve never known the true scale of the problem.
 Perhaps they’ve found out, and now you’re worried they might leave you.
 However desperate you’re feeling, you know there’s only one way you can remedy the situation.
 And, yes, it’s going to take all your courage!

 Addicted to alcohol (or any other substance), gaming, porn, gambling, hoarding, spending money or anything else?
 The only way you may be able to get your partner or spouse to stay with you is to become and remain actively engaged in overcoming your addiction:

-Notice how your partner is 'supporting' you.
+Notice how your partner is supporting you.
 Could he or she by any chance be consciously or unconsciously supporting the maintenance of your addiction?

 The only reason you’d have done this is because you’ve been terribly hurt – either recently, or in the past.
-You’ve got scared, felt vulnerable and understandably have built a wall around you, anxiously hoping it will protect you from further injury.
+You’ve got scared, felt vulnerable and understandably have built a wall around yourself, anxiously hoping it will protect you from further injury.
 That wall perhaps needed to be there whilst you slowly recovered from an insult to your body/mind.
-It provided a safe space to rebuild your 'self' and learn to trust yourself and others again.
+It provided a safe space to rebuild your self and learn to trust yourself and others again.

 However, if you’ve cut yourself off in an attempt to avoid experiencing pain and sadness, you’ve also cut yourself off from experiencing happiness.
 But you do deserve to feel happy again!